aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 ## Injecter Extension

-This service extension accepts a list of `Injectable` resources that the service can publish events or write data to and sets up the corresponding permissions for the service.
+This service extension accepts a list of `Injectable` resources.
+It grants access to these resources and adds the necessary environment variables to the tasks that are part of the service.

+For example, an `InjectableTopic` is an SNS Topic that grants permission to the task role and adds the topic ARN as an environment variable to the task definition.

 ### Publishing to SNS Topics